-Below is the Top 10 Comparison between the MapReduce vs Yarn
+Below are the top 10 comparisons between MapReduce vs Yarn:

-- In Map Reduce, when Map-reduce stops working then automatically all his slave node will stop working this is the one scenario where job execution can interrupt and it is called a single point of failure.
-YARN overcomes this issue because of its architecture, YARN has the concept of Active name node as well as standby name node.
-When active node stop working for some time passive node starts working as active node and continue the execution.
+- In Map Reduce, when Map-reduce stops working, then automatically, all his slave nodes will stop working.
+This is the one scenario where job execution can interrupt, called a single point of failure.
+YARN overcomes this issue because of its architecture; Yarn has the concept of an Active name node and a standby name node.
+When an active node stop working for some time, a passive node starts working as an active node and continues the execution.

-- Map reduce has single master and multiple slave architecture, If master-slave goes down then entire slave will stop working this is the single point of failure in HADOOP1, whereas HADOOP2 which is based on YARN architecture it has the concept of multiple master and slave, if one master goes down then another master will resume its process and continue the execution.
+- Map reduce has a single master and multiple slave architecture; if master-slave goes down, the entire slave will stop working.
+This is the single point of failure in HADOOP1, whereas HADOOP2, based on YARN architecture, has the concept of multiple masters and slaves; if one master goes down, another master will resume its process and continue the execution.

-- As we can see in below diagram, the difference in both Ecosystems HADOOP1 and HADOOP2.
-Component wise YARN Resource Management interacts with Map-reduce and HDFS.
+- As shown in the diagram below, the difference in both Ecosystems is HADOOP1 and HADOOP2.
+Component-wise, Yarn Resource Management interacts with Map-reduce and HDFS.

-So basically YARN is responsible for resource management means which job will be executed by which system get decide by YARN, whereas map reduce is programming framework which is responsible for how to execute a particular job, so basically map-reduce has two component mapper and reducer for execution of a program.
+- So basically, Yarn is responsible for resource management, which means which job will be executed and which system gets decided by Yarn.
+In contrast, map-reduce is a programming framework responsible for executing a particular job, so basically, Map-reduce has two components, a mapper and a reducer, for the execution of a program.

-- In Map reduce each data node run individually whereas in Yarn each data node runs by a node manager.
+- In Map, each data node runs individually, whereas, in Yarn, each node runs by a node manager.

-- Map reduce uses Job tracker to create and assign a task to task tracker due to data the management of the resource is not impressive resulting as some of the data nodes will keep idle and is of no use, whereas in YARN has a Resource Manager for each cluster, and each data node runs a Node Manager.
+- Map reduce uses a Job tracker to create and assign a task to a task tracker.
+Due to data, the resource management is not impressive, resulting in some of the data nodes being idle and of no use, whereas YARN has a Resource Manager for each cluster, and each data node runs a Node Manager.
 For each job, one slave node will act as the Application Master, monitoring resources/tasks.

 MapReduce vs Yarn Comparison Table

-This has been a guide to MapReduce vs Yarn, their Meaning, Head to Head Comparison, Key Differences, Comparision Table, and Conclusion.
+This has been a guide to MapReduce vs Yarn.
+Here we have discussed MapReduce vs Yarn head-to-head comparison, key differences, infographics, and a comparison table.
 You may also look at the following articles to learn more –